nest/nest-simulator/doc/userdoc/guides/nest2_to_nest3/nest3_features/nest3_handling_connections.rst

 .. seealso::

-    You can find a :doc:`full example <../../../auto_examples/synapsecollection>` in our example network page.
+    You can find a :doc:`full SynapseCollection example <../../../auto_examples/synapsecollection>` in our example network page.

 Printing
     Printing a SynapseCollection produces a table with source and target node IDs, synapse model, weight and delay.